Margaret Ekpo: Early politics

-Margaret Ekpo's first direct participation in political ideas and association was in 1945.
-Her husband was indignant with the colonial administrators' treatment of indigenous Nigerian doctors but as a civil servant, he could not attend meetings to discuss the matter.
-Margaret Ekpo then attended meetings in place of her husband, the meetings were organized to discuss the discriminatory practices of the colonial administration in the city and to fight cultural and racial imbalance in administrative promotions.
-She later attended a political rally and was the only woman at the rally, which saw fiery speeches from Mbonu Ojike, Nnamdi Azikiwe and Herbert Macaulay.
-By the end of the decade she had organized a Market Women Association in Aba to unionize market women in the city.
-She used the association to promote women's solidarity as a platform to fight for the economic rights of women, economic protections and expansionary political rights of women.
-Ekpo's political career ended with the commencement of the Nigerian Civil War.
-At that time, she was detained by Biafran authorities for three years in prison with adequate feeding.
+Ekpo's first direct participation in female political association was in 1945; her husband was indignant at the colonial administrators' treatment of indigenous Nigerian doctors but as a civil servant, he could not attend meetings to discuss the matter.
+Ekpo attended these meetings in his place.
+The meetings were organized to discuss the discriminatory practices of the colonial administration in the city, and to fight cultural and racial imbalance in administrative promotions.
+She later attended a political rally and was the only woman present there, which saw fiery speeches from Mbonu Ojike, Nnamdi Azikiwe and Herbert Macaulay.
+By the end of the decade, she had organized a Market Women Association in Aba to unionize market women in the city.
+She used the association to promote women's solidarity as a platform to fight for the economic rights of women, economic protections and expansionary political rights of the underclass.

 Activism

-Margaret Ekpo's awareness of growing movements for civil rights for women around the world prodded her into demanding the same for the women in her country and to fight the discriminatory and oppressive political and civil role colonialism played in the subjugation of women.
+Ekpo's awareness of growing movements for civil rights for women around the world prodded her into demanding the same for the women in her country and to fight the discriminatory and oppressive political and civil role colonialism played in the subjugation of women.
 She felt that women abroad including those in Britain, were already fighting for civil rights and had more voice in political and civil matters than their counterparts in Nigeria.
 She later joined the decolonization-leading National Council of Nigeria and the Cameroons (NCNC), as a platform to represent a marginalized group.
 In the 1950s, she also teamed up with Funmilayo Ransome-Kuti to protest killings at an Enugu coal mine; the victims were leaders protesting colonial practices at the mine.
-In 1953, Ekpo was nominated by the NCNC to the regional House of Chiefs, and in 1954 she established the Aba Township Women's Association.
+In 1954, she established the Aba Township Women's Association.
 As leader of the new market group, she was able to garner the trust of a large number of women in the township and turn it into a political pressure group.
 By 1955, women in Aba had outnumbered male voters in a citywide election.

-Margaret Ekpo won a seat to the Eastern Regional House of Assembly in 1961, a position that allowed her to fight for issues affecting women at the time.
-In particular, there were issues on the progress of women in economic and political matters, especially in the areas of transportation around major roads leading to markets and rural transportation in general.
+In 1959, Ekpo was nominated by the NCNC to the regional House of Chiefs, where she served until her election to the House of Assembly a number of years later.
+As a chief, she took part in several debates relating to the status of women in her region with fellow House of Chiefs member Chief Janet Mokelu.
+She won a seat in the Eastern Regional House of Assembly in 1961, a position that allowed her to further fight for issues affecting women at the time.
+In particular, there were concerns on the progress of women in economic and political matters, especially in the areas of transportation around major roads leading to markets and rural transportation in general.

+Ekpo's political career ended with the commencement of the Nigerian Civil War.
+At that time, she was detained by Biafran authorities for three years in prison without adequate feeding.